orchidsoftware/orchid.software/source/en/docs/configuration.md

 ```

 As you work, you may need to add your style sheets or javascript scripts.
-globally, on each page, it is necessary to add paths for them to the corresponding arrays.
+Globally, on each page, it is necessary to add paths for them to the corresponding arrays.

 It is also possible to specify resources through the `Dashboard` object, for example, in a service provider: